-If you are sending out a campaign with the trigger event equalling the same exception event, the initial campaign will be canceled.
-Instead of sending out both campaigns, your user’s first campaign will be canceled and we will automatically re-schedule a new campaign based on the exception event’s message delivery time.
+If you send out a campaign with the trigger event that matches the exception event, the initial campaign will be canceled.
+Instead of sending out both campaigns, your user’s first campaign will be canceled and Braze will automatically re-schedule a new campaign based on the exception event’s message delivery time.

 Step 4: Assign Duration

 Assign the campaign’s duration by specifying a start time and optional end time.
-If a user completes a trigger event during the specified time frame, but actually qualifies for the message outside of the time frame due to a scheduled delay, then she will not receive the campaign.
-Therefore, if you set a time delay that is longer than the message’s time frame, no users will receive your campaign.
+If a user completes a trigger event during the specified time frame but qualifies for the message outside of the time frame due to a scheduled delay, then she will not receive the campaign.
+Therefore, if you set a time delay longer than the message’s time frame, no users will receive your campaign.
 In addition, you can elect to send the message in users’ local time zones.